biomedia-mira/cxr-foundation-bias/README.md

-# Risk of bias in chest radiography deep-learning foundation models
+# Risk of Bias in Chest Radiography Deep Learning Foundation Models

 This repository contains the code for the paper
 > Ben Glocker, Charles Jones, Mélanie Roschewitz, Stefan Winzeck
-> **Risk of bias in chest radiography deep-learning foundation models**
+> **Risk of Bias in Chest Radiography Deep Learning Foundation Models**
 > 2023.
-Under review
+In press

 ## Dataset